Skip to main content

 For example, if a policyholder has diabetes or hypertension and kept it undisclosed while purchasing the policy, the insurer may deny the claim.
 To avoid this, always provide full and honest details when filling out the policy application form.
 Even minor health issues should be disclosed, as transparency ensures claim approval later.

 To prevent this, policyholders should set up auto-debit instructions with their bank accounts or set reminders for premium due dates.
-Some insurers also allow premium revival within a certain period after lapse, but this usually comes with additional requirements like medical tests and penalties.
+Some insurers also allow premium revival within a certain period after lapse, but this usually may require payment of overdue premiums, applicable interest, and, in some cases, medical underwriting.
 Ensuring timely payments will keep the policy active and prevent unnecessary claim denials.

 Before filing a claim, double-check that all required documents are in order.
 This includes: